China Beach: Home media

-Before being released on DVD, the series' only home video release was the 97 minute pilot movie on Warner Home Video, in 1990 (cat no. 11971).
+Before being released on DVD, the series's only home video release was the 97-minute pilot movie on Warner Home Video in 1990 (cat no. 11971).

 In December 2012, it was announced that the series, among the most-requested television shows not available through either VHS or DVD following its broadcast run, would be issued on DVD in a box set (including new interviews with cast members and various bonus features) and released on April 15, 2013, through StarVista Entertainment (affiliated with TimeLife).
 The collection includes 302 songs heard during the series.
 To mark the show's 25th anniversary, a 21-disc collector's set was released October 1, 2013.

 Music rights long delayed the release on DVD.
 More than 250 songs were licensed; seventeen could not be, and were either deleted or replaced.

 Possible follow-up novel

-John Sacret Young stated prior to the show's October 2013 DVD release that he was working on a follow-up novel, titled Reflections, in which Colleen, now in her 60s and recently widowed, returned to Vietnam and reconnected with the retired Dick Richards and venture capitalist K.C.
+John Sacret Young stated before the show's October 2013 DVD release that he was working on a follow-up novel, titled Reflections, in which Colleen, now in her 60s and recently widowed, returned to Vietnam and reconnected with the retired Dick Richard and venture capitalist K.C.
 Koloski.
 Young had also hoped to adapt it into a TV movie.
 However, the novel was never published.